-Shelley Pearce in an Integrative Psychotherapist, a Licensed Marriage and Family Therapist, adjunct faculty and Counselor at Santa Monica College, Nonsectarian Minister, and a student of contemplative wisdom.
+Shelley Pearce in an integrative psychotherapist - licensed marriage and family therapist, adjunct faculty and counselor at Santa Monica College, nonsectarian minister, and a student of contemplative wisdom.
 She has a Bachelor’s degree in Business and a Master’s Degree in Clinical Psychology.

-In her individual and couples therapy, Shelley integrates a broad spectrum of approaches that help deepen the relationship to oneself and to others in ways that support healing and deeper fulfillment.
+In her individual and couples therapy, Shelley integrates a broad spectrum of evidence-based approaches that help deepen the relationship to oneself and to others in ways that support healing and deeper fulfillment.

 Currently, Shelley serves as Past President of the California Association of Marriage & Family Therapists, LA Chapter, and Director of Humanistic Spirituality.
 She also is a board member of the Global Bridge Humanitarian Foundation.
 She previously served as the Community and Cultural Director at Wilkes University, as Chairperson of the Cultural Council of Luzerne County, Pennsylvania, and as Adjudicator for the Pennsylvania Council of the Arts.

 Shelley’s passion for helping people intersects with spirituality, creativity, wisdom, and inspiration.
 Her contributions have led to being honored with Community Leader of the Year by NEIU 19, the Pennsylvania state organization servicing six counties and twenty school districts.
 Directing the programming for the Humanistic Spirituality website led to the Culture Unplugged International Film Festival award for Compassionate Theme.